CR984/AE-Attendances/README.md

 ## Overview
 An end-to-end ETL pipeline that extracts weekly A&E attendance data for St John's Hospital from the NHS Scotland Open Data API, transforms and loads it into a PostgreSQL database, and visualises it in Power BI.

-Built as a personal project to develop practical data engineering skills including API integration, database design, pipeline automation and data visualisation.
+Built as a personal project to develop data engineering skills including API integration, database design and pipeline automation.

 ## Pipeline Architecture